What Victims Need to Know about Dog Bite Cases

 Third, the bite wounds will help tell the story of what happened.
 According to experts, “there is a motivational difference between offensive and defensive aggression that shows up in the dynamics of the attack.”
 This is often evidenced by the number of bite wounds.
 A dog that is provoked into defending itself and responds with a quick inhibited bite is different than a dog who runs up to and attacks a victim with multiple deep punctures over different parts of the victims anatomy and has to be pulled off the victim by the owner/handler.

 Finally, although there are many good sources of evidence in a dog bite injury case there are two sources that often are the most reliable: (1) the dog; and (2) the bite wounds.

-In conclusion, please contact us if you are a victim of a dog bite to see if we can help you with your case.
+In conclusion, please contact the Rudd Firm if you are a victim of a dog bite to see if we can help you with your case.

 THIS ARTICLE IS NOT INTENDED AS LEGAL ADVICE, AND IS FOR INFORMATIONAL PURPOSES ONLY.